robzhu/container-id-dup/workshop/content/ecs/lab_setup/_index.en.md

 weight = 2
 +++

 For this lab, we need to switch to the other **AWS Cloud9** workspace that was created.
-Let's get started by launching the **AWS Cloud9** console: [AWS Cloud9 console AP-SOUTHEAST-2](https://ap-southeast-2.console.aws.amazon.com/cloud9/home?region=ap-southeast-2)
+Let's get started by launching the **AWS Cloud9** console: [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/)

 1. Find the workspace named "Project-***STACK_NAME***":